-Rudolf Steiner was born on the 27th of February 1861 in Kraljevec (Kingdom of Hungary).
-He studied at the College of Technology in Vienna and obtained his doctorate at the University of Rostock with a dissertation on Theory of Knowledge which concluded with the sentence: «The most important problem of human thinking is this: to conceive the human being as a free personality founded on himself».
-Thereafter he worked as an editor of Goethe's writings on natural science in Weimar, and as private teacher, editor and lecturer in Berlin.
+Rudolf Steiner was born on the 27th of February 1861 in Kraljevec in the former Kingdom of Hungary and now Croatia.
+He studied at the College of Technology in Vienna and obtained his doctorate at the University of Rostock with a dissertation on Theory of Knowledge which concluded with the sentence: «The most important problem of human thinking is this: to understand the human being as a free personality, whose very foundation is himself"

-He had an intensive exchange with the personalities involved in the cultural life and arts of his time.
-However, unlike them, he experienced another side of reality, the spiritual realm, which was accesible for him through the exploration of consciousness, in the same way, as the visible world is accesible for the natural scientist through the instruments of external research.
-This enlarged perspective enabled him to give significant impulses in multiple areas such as art, pedagogy, curative education, medicine, agriculture, architecture, economy and social sciences, aiming towards a spiritual renewal of civilization.
+He exchanged views widely with the personalities involved in cultural life and arts of his time.
+However, unlike them, he experienced the spiritual realm as the other side of reality.
+He gained access through exploration of consciousness using the same method as the natural scienctist uses for the visible world in his external research.
+This widened perspective enabled him to give significant impulses in many areas such as art, pedagogy, curative education, medicine, agriculture, architecture, economy and social sciences, aiming towards the spiritual renewal of civilisation.